Rye whiskey: History

-Rye whiskey was historically the prevalent whiskey in the northeastern states, especially Pennsylvania and Maryland.
+Rye whiskey was historically the prevalent whiskey in the northeastern states, especially Pennsylvania, New York and Maryland.
 Pittsburgh was the center of rye whiskey production in the late 1700s and early 1800s.
-By 1808, Allegheny County, Pennsylvania farmers were selling one half barrel for each man, woman and child in the country.
-By the 1880s, Joseph F. Sinnott's distillery, Moore and Sinnott, located in Monongahela, Pennsylvania, was the single largest producer of rye whiskey, with a capacity of 30,000 barrels a year.
+By 1808, Allegheny County, Pennsylvania farmers were selling half a barrel for each man, woman and child in the country.
+By the 1880s, Joseph F. Sinnott's distillery, Moore and Sinnott, located in Monongahela, Pennsylvania, was the largest producer of rye whiskey, with a capacity of 30,000 barrels a year.
+In 1886, rye whiskey was produced in 17 states.

 Rye whiskey largely disappeared after Prohibition.
 A few brands, such as Old Overholt, survived, although by the late 1960s former Pennsylvania brands like Old Overholt were being distilled mostly in Kentucky.

-In the early 21st century, an expanding number of rye whiskey brands are produced by Campari Group (Wild Turkey Rye), Diageo (George Dickel Rye and Bulleit Rye), Heaven Hill (Pikesville Rye and Rittenhouse Rye), Beam Suntory (Old Overholt and Jim Beam Rye), The Sazerac Company (Col. E. H. Taylor, Sazerac Rye, and Thomas H. Handy), and various smaller companies.
+In the early 21st century, an expanding number of rye whiskey brands are produced by Campari Group (Wild Turkey Rye), Diageo (George Dickel Rye and Bulleit Rye), Heaven Hill (Pikesville Rye and Rittenhouse Rye), Suntory Global Spirits (Old Overholt and Jim Beam Rye), The Sazerac Company (Col. E. H. Taylor, Sazerac Rye, and Thomas H. Handy), and various smaller companies.
 A particularly large producer is MGP of Indiana (formerly known as Lawrenceburg Distillers Indiana), which is a distiller for many brands that are marketed by others (including some of the large companies previously listed).

 Rye whiskey has been undergoing a small but growing revival in the US.
 Since the beginning of the 21st century, more producers have been experimenting with rye whiskey, and several now market aged rye whiskey.
 For example, Brown-Forman began production of a Jack Daniel's rye whiskey and released unaged and lightly aged versions as limited editions.
 A reconstructed distillery at Mount Vernon (the estate of George Washington) sells a rye that is similar to the whiskey Washington made.
 At its peak, Washington's original distillery was among the largest producers of rye whiskey in the United States, averaging 11000 gal per year.
+In 2023, Maryland passed legislation naming Maryland rye whiskey as the state's official liquor.